intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/keras/README.md

-# LeNet5 Model on MNIST with the new API
+# LeNet Model on MNIST with new API

 This examples defines a classical CNN model used in digital number classification with the new set of API in BigDL.
 For detailed information with regard to LeNet, please refer to <http://yann.lecun.com/exdb/lenet/>.